CaptainExtremis/8by8-challenge-beta/Home.md

 ## FAQ
 Q: "What tech stack is used for the project?"
-A: This project used a NodeJS workflow along with Docker, Vercel
+A: This project used a NodeJS workflow along with Docker, Vercel, and Supabase.

+Q: Can anyone contribute?
+A: Yes!
+Please see our [Contributing](stackedit.io/)
 ## Table of contents
 1. Getting Started
 2. How to Contribute